Program-Specific Curriculum

 Objectives: 1.
 To introduce students to recent scientific developments concerning the molecular and genetic regulation of osteogenesis and bone development.
 2. To show how recent advances at the fundamental level can be used to further our understanding of clinical disease.
 3. To use web-based information to explore the bone literature-base.
 4. To review and extend students’ understanding of basic concepts in molecular biology.

-Objectives: To have fundamental knowledge and competency in the following: 1.Obtain an adequate history from the patient with oral mucosal disease.
+Objectives: To have fundamental knowledge and competency in the following: 1.
+Obtain an adequate history from the patient with oral mucosal disease.
 2. Formulate a differential diagnosis regarding oral mucosal disease.
 3. Understand at a basic level the pathophysiology regarding each specific disorder named in the course outline.
 4. Understand common treatment regimens regarding each specific disorder.

 Objectives: At the end of the lecture series, the graduate students should be able to: 1.
 Understand the basic radiographic anatomy of the maxilla, mandible, teeth and supporting tissues using plain intraoral films, computerized tomography and magnetic resonance imaging.
 2. Differentiate between paralleling and bisecting angle techniques as used in intraoral radiography and be able to use either of the techniques in various clinical situations.
 3. Understand the concepts of standardization in terms of film position and tube position to be able to use similar techniques for clinical research.
-4. Understand the concepts in advanced radiophysics, in particular the modern designs in the construction of x-ray tubes and utilization of alternating current and direct current in the production of x-rays 5.
+4. Understand the concepts in advanced radiophysics, the modern designs in the construction of x-ray tubes and utilization of alternating current and direct current in the production of x-rays 5.
 Understand the principles of radiobiology and protection, including the safety of the operator and patient, maximum permissible doses, and shielding calculations for operatories.
 6. Use the principles of radiographic interpretation for identification and differentiation of all bony lesions, changes in the densities of bone, and bone regeneration.
-7. Know the different types of radiographic assessment for implant placement, and understand the causes of implant failure as related to the bone quality.
+7. Know the different types of radiographic assessment for implant placement and understand the causes of implant failure as related to the bone quality.
 8. Understand the panoramic anatomy and different types of tomography.
 9. Know the concepts of digital radiology including the charged couple devices and the active pixel sensors used commonly in image capture and understand the resolution differences between the plain films and digital images.
-10. Be knowledgeable of other extraoral radiographic techniques like sialography, arthrography and radionuclide imaging
+10. Be knowledgeable of other extraoral radiographic techniques like sialography, arthrography and radionuclide imaging.

-Objectives: To acquaint the student with research technology used in several basic science laboratories including: 1. chromatography 2. radio-immune assays 3. electron microscopy To introduce the student to research methodology used in several basic science laboratories including: 1. animal paradigms for pain 2. culturing techniques for viruses 3. genetic sequencing and mapping 4. computer simulation of molecules 5. clinical evaluation of dental agents 6. molecular methods for identification of oral microorganisms
+Objectives: To acquaint the student with research technology used in several basic science laboratories including: 1. chromatography 2. radio-immune assays 3. electron microscopy.
+To introduce the student to research methodology used in several basic science laboratories including: 1. animal paradigms for pain 2. culturing techniques for viruses 3. genetic sequencing and mapping 4. computer simulation of molecules 5. clinical evaluation of dental agents 6. molecular methods for identification of oral microorganisms.

 Objectives: 1.
 Discuss the early cellular events following the tissue surgery.
 2. Discuss the role and significance of inflammatory response in wound healing.
 3. Discuss the granulation tissue derived from each different cell of tooth supportive tissues.
 4. Discuss the concept of regeneration versus repair.
 5. Discuss the role of growth factors and cytokines in cell differentiation and expression.